Electrical stimulation for the pelvic floor

 - for pain relief during labour

-- as for the Pericalm but this is our most cost-effective machine for home use.
+- this makes it our most cost-effective machine for home use.

-- Does the same as the Pericalm and Continence but allows for a continuous program in the custom settings, however clinicians be aware that this only goes p to 100Hz so if you intend to use higher frequencies you will need a TENS machine.
-It also allows for a multi-phase program to be set so can be a useful machine for clinicians.
+- Does the same as the Continence and allows for a continuous program in the custom settings, however clinicians be aware that this only goes p to 100Hz so if you intend to use higher frequencies you will need a TENS machine.
+The difference between Pelvitone and Continence is mainly that Pelvitone also allows for a multi-phase program to be set if required.
+Be aware this does take experience in setting programs.

-Thirdly - electrodes and leads are delicate and the wires within are easily damaged.
-Do not pull your electrode out ,or off, by the leads.
-Use the flange on the end of the electrode, or peel the adhesive ones careful off via the sticky part.
+Electrodes and leads are delicate and the wires within are easily damaged.
+Do not pull your electrode out, or off, by the leads.
+Use the flange on the end of the electrode, or peel the adhesive ones carefully off via the sticky part.

 We are often asked which electrode should I buy?